quarree100/qScope_doc/source/frontend/programming.rst

 Canvas setup
 ************

+The whole frontend was programmed using `pygame <pygame.org>`_ - a set of Python modules designed for writing video games.
+Pygame will create a graphical canvas, running in the loop, which will change its appearance according to user action.

+.. _frontend_class:

+The frontend class itself is defined in ``q100viz/frontend.py``.
 Upon initialization of the frontend class, the pygame environment is created.
 Things like the display framerate, window position etc can be set here.

 .. _frontend_setup_window: